-In 2017, Altus Group was approached by the Ontario Association of Architects (OAA) to prepare an analysis of the economic benefits of the architectural services industry and its contribution to the construction sector.
+In 2024, Altus Group was approached by the Ontario Association of Architects (OAA) to a 2017 Study that analysed the economic benefits of the architectural services industry and its contribution to the construction sector.

 This report takes a comprehensive approach to assessing the economic contribution of the entire footprint of the architectural services industry in Ontario.
-This includes an assessment of the impact of spending associated with the provision of architectural services, the architectural education and training sector, tourism induced by architecture, and the vertical (building) construction sector:
+This includes an assessment of the impact of spending associated with the provision of architectural services, the architectural education and training sector, tourism induced by architecture, and the vertical (building) construction sector.